Asabeneh/30-Days-Of-Python/11_Day_Functions/11_functions.md

 1. Declare a function _add_two_numbers_.
 It takes two parameters and it returns a sum.
 2. Area of a circle is calculated as follows: area = π x r x r.
 Write a function that calculates _area_of_circle_.
 3. Write a function called add_all_nums which takes arbitrary number of arguments and sums all the arguments.
 Check if all the list items are number types.
 If not do give a reasonable feedback.
 4. Temperature in °C can be converted to °F using this formula: °F = (°C x 9/5) + 32.
-Write a function which converts °C to °F, _convert_celsius_to-fahrenheit_.
+Write a function which converts °C to °F, _convert_celsius_to_fahrenheit_.
 5. Write a function called check-season, it takes a month parameter and returns the season: Autumn, Winter, Spring or Summer.
 6. Write a function called calculate_slope which return the slope of a linear equation
 7. Quadratic equation is calculated as follows: ax² + bx + c = 0.
 Write a function which calculates solution set of a quadratic equation, _solve_quadratic_eqn_.